 While selling a house with an agent can be quite a difficult and time-consuming venture, if you listed your property and have been waiting for many months with no luck, there is usually isn’t a good sign.
 The average traditional home sale takes between 65 days.
 As such, if you’re house has spent even longer without so much as a single buyer making you an offer, this usually indicated that you’ve done something wrong.

+One of the first things that most people do when they face this situation is to lower their asking price.
 Everyone has an optimum value that they intend to get out of their home sale.
-But if housing prices are low in your area, the economy is struggling overall, or your house has structural problems that require repairs, you may be forced to reduce your asking price.
+But if housing prices are low in your area, the economy is struggling overall, or your house has structural problems that require repairs, most may be forced to reduce their asking price in order to sell.

 1) Take It Off the Market

-Your home may not be selling because your trying to sell it at a bad time.
-This is usually the case during the winter months, or during the holidays.
+Your home may not be selling because you’re trying to sell it at a bad time.
+This is usually the case during the winter months or during the holidays.
 In between these periods, the real estate seller market is typically flooded, so you will experience a lot more competition than in other months.

 If this is the case, it may serve you best to take your home off the market for a few months.
 For those that can afford to keep paying their mortgages, this would be a great option.
 It allows them to wait until the market conditions improve.

 If you have built up a significant amount of equity in your house, you may consider taking out a home equity loan.
 However, this option is only open to those who can afford to pay the higher monthly payments.
 If not, consider the possibility of renegotiating.
 This could help you acquire a modification on your current loan plan with your lender, or convert your adjustable-rate mortgage into a fixed-rate mortgage that has a lower interest rate.
 These types of loans can also be used to fund other things, such as real estate investments.